A longing for democracy

 Capulcus

 A strong group feeling can shift mountains.
 Overcoming self-interest and serving a cause requires dedication, courage and idealism.
 But a group identity should also be approached with caution.
-Ideals can be isolated and abused for other underlying causes, one of winch could be complete self-abandonment just in order to avoid any feeling of loneliness and profit as long as possible from the elation provided by group harmony.
+Ideals can be isolated and abused for other underlying causes, one of which could be complete self-abandonment just in order to avoid any feeling of loneliness and profit as long as possible from the elation provided by group harmony.
 Human beings are often yearning for harmony to such an extent that they may become emotionally dependent on the feeling of harmony, leading to self-betrayal and self-despair.

 The film's protagonists are confronted by the same conflict, it is part of basic human nature.
 We are not part of The Great Dictator - The Movie.
 It is these human aspects of an attempted system change that interest me as a filmmaker.
 How will these people progress once they emancipate themselves from increasing group pressure?
 Perhaps it's not about emancipation, but more about stamina?
 People deal with change individually.
 Euphoria can become mundane.
 You have to learn how not to become jaded with euphoria.